 According to experts, kids 4 years and above are at the perfect age to become independent, and one of the best gifts you can give yourself as a parent is to raise self-sufficient children.
-It takes a whole lot of burden off your shoulders.
+It takes a whole lot of burden off your shoulders when you encourage independence in kids.

 Of course, no child is exclusively independent, as even adults rely on each other and have support systems.
 But it helps to have a child capable of handling minor tasks on their own without yelling out your name for help every minute.
 So, if you’re tired of your kids being over-reliant on you, here’s how to help them become independent.